-Based on review of Kimco Realty's energy and GHG inventory, Cventure has verified the information provided by Kimco and Deloitte as being consistent with Kimco Realty's 2016 GHG Inventory Methodology (GIM) document (May 2017).
-Cventure found that the FY2016 GHG inventory emissions estimates conform to generally accepted GHG accounting standards.
+Based on review of Kimco Realty's energy and GHG inventory, Cventure has verified the information provided by Kimco and Deloitte as being consistent with Kimco Realty's 2015 GHG Inventory Methodology (GIM) document (May 2016).
+Cventure found that the FY2015 GHG inventory emissions estimates conform to generally accepted GHG accounting standards.

 This effort included sampling and testing of GHG and underlying energy data and information, resulting in a limited level of assurance that there is no evidence that Kimco Realty's GHG assertion is not presented fairly in accordance with relevant verification design criteria.
 Cventure has verified the information provided by Kimco Realty/Deloitte as being consistent with the GIM document.
 The emissions estimates were calculated in a consistent, transparent manner, and found to be a fair and accurate representation of Kimco Realty's actual emissions, and were free from material misstatements or omissions.
-Cventure verified a total of 122,660 metric tonnes of CO2 equivalent emissions: 2,414 metric tonnes CO2e Scope 1; 51,141 metric tonnes CO2e Scope 2 ; and 69,105 metric tonnes CO2e Scope 3 (waste only); and 1.5 Billion gallons of water; with a limited level of assurance.
+Cventure verified a total of 133,397 metric tonnes of CO2 equivalent emissions: 2,611 metric tonnes CO2e Scope 1; 55,876 metric tonnes CO2e Scope 2 (a decrease of 9.9% from FY2014 Scope 2 emissions); and 74,909 metric tonnes CO2e Scope 3 (waste only); and 1.5 Billion gallons of water, with a limited level of assurance.